Repaying student loans can be a long process, but there are ways some borrowers can speed things up—and without paying more.

 Public Service Loan Forgiveness is very similar to Teacher Loan Forgiveness in that it's partly your work service that makes you eligible.
 You may be eligible for loan forgiveness if you work full time for an eligible public service or nonprofit employer (it doesn't matter what your actual job is) and you've made 120 eligible, on-time Direct loan payments after October 1, 2007, over at least 10 years.

 The loans have to be Direct loans, so if you have other federal loans, you'll need to consolidate into the Direct Loan program to potentially qualify.
 Payments made to your loans before you consolidate into the Direct Loan program don't count toward your eligible payments.

-Ten years may seem like a long time, but at that time, your remaining loan balance could still be significant.
+Ten years may seem like a long time, but at that time, your remaining loan balance could still be significant (especially if you opt for an income-driven repayment plan).
 So, if you're entering into a career of public service or teaching, look into getting part of your loan forgiven.
 Be sure to make payments on time and follow all of the guidelines.
 Also, contact your loan holder to make sure that your repayment plan is eligible for one of the forgiveness programs so you don't miss out.

 Special Forgiveness For Perkins Loans

 In addition to the types of forgiveness for public service and teaching, Perkins loan borrowers may be able to have a portion of their entire loan balance forgiven if they work in one of these occupations:

 - Speech pathologist or librarian at a Title I-eligible school

 - Child or family services